-ATTENDANCE REWARDS
+ATTENDANCE AWARDS

-Students who attend above 90% receive a certificate each semester.
 Students who achieve 100% for the term will be recognised with a book gift.
-Students who achieve 100% for the year will be recognised at the last assembly and awarded prizes.
+Students who achieve 100% for the year will be recognised at the last assembly and awarded a prize.

 ABSENCES

 As per the School Education Act 1999, all absences must be explained by a parent/guardian, by providing a reasonable explanation for their child not attending school within ten (10) days of the absence.